arras-energy/tsc/CONTRIBUTING.md

 * A [Developer Certificate of Origin signoff].
 * Submitted to the project as a pull request.

-Arras Energy components are licensed under the MIT or BSD-3 license.
+Arras Energy components are licensed under the BSD-3 license.
 Contributions should abide by the license used in the respective component.
-New components should be licensed under the MIT license.

 Project committers will review the contribution in a timely manner, and advise of any changes needed to merge the request.